Coorsaa/shinyMlr/README.md

 ## Installation and starting shinyMlr

 ### Windows
-We unfortunately face a bug which throws an error when trying to install the package on windows machines.
+We're unfortunately facing a bug which throws an error when trying to install the package on windows machines.
 However, you can start shinyMlr directly via github:

 ```r